 Thomas Wayne Edison

-Thomas is an Assistant Professor of Spanish in the Department of Classical and Modern Languages at the University of Louisville where he received his BA and M.A.T.
+Thomas Edison (President) is an Assistant Professor of Spanish in the Department of Classical and Modern Languages at the University of Louisville where he received his BA and M.A.T.
 He received his Doctorate from the University of Kentucky in 2002.
 This former Fulbright Scholar has published numerous articles and presented at numerous national and international conferences.
 His current area of research is African-Caribbean spirituality in contemporary Latin American narrative and cinema.

 Edison is living in his childhood home at 32nd and Garland where he has created an urban homestead in West Louisville.
 He is into composting, raising chickens, and reducing his carbon footprint.